-B.1.1 At ISU Events, Olympic Qualifying Events and Open International Competitions, it is - except for ABP Blood In-Competition Testing according to B.4.10 - the financial responsibility of the organizing Member to provide Anti-Doping equipment, facilities for collection of samples, personnel to conduct the testing, transportation of samples and analyses of the samples at an accredited WADA laboratory in accordance with the ISU Anti-Doping Rules and the ISU Anti-Doping Procedures.
-Members failing to provide such services and equipment may result in a charge of a disciplinary or ethical offense under the ISU Code of Ethics.
+B.1.1 At ISU Events and at Olympic Qualifying Events, it is - except for ABP Blood In-Competition Testing according to B.4.8 - the financial responsibility of the organizing Member to provide facilities for collection of samples, in accordance with the ISU Anti-Doping Guide.
+The organizing Member - except for ABP Blood In-Competition Testing according to B.4.8 - will be responsible for the logistical costs of the Doping Control Officers on site, including accommodation and meals.
+Members failing to provide such services may result in a charge of a disciplinary or ethical offense under the ISU Code of Ethics.